chesterfieldgroup/helpdesk/github doesnt work on my office pc so annoying/README.md

 - **Azure Oauth:** Need to ensure that only users signed in with mircosoft accounts tied to @chesterfieldgroup can submit a form request, and so that only Sean and Jack can only access admin.
 - **Screenshots:** Add functionality so that users can use snip and cut to paste images into the form which can be viewed via the admin table.

-Ammend/Withdraw mistake tickets
+Ammend/Withdraw mistake tickets DONE
 User view progress of ticket and history of their tickets, in this view be able to withdraw the tickets.
-Force harder subject categorisation think about wider IT requests like asking for new phone or request If someone calls up with a ticket, create a ticket on admin with options to not send them a follow up email Set timers for tickets if they go stale
+DONE Force harder subject categorisation think about wider IT requests like asking for new phone or request If someone calls up with a ticket, create a ticket on admin with options to not send them a follow up email Set timers for tickets if they go stale
-Allow users to set urgency of ticket
+Allow users to set urgency of ticket DONE